-The time, effort and ultimately the result, 'proving' that the N cycle was ineffective, was however somewhat 'expected' for the audience at the CSC Annual Scientific Meeting, recently held at Leicester.
-The team involved in this painstaking work, the methodology and findings were presented by Andrew Smith, well respected Consultant Medical Microbiologist at the Glasgow Dental School.
+The time, effort and ultimately the result, 'proving' that the N cycle was ineffective, was however somewhat 'expected' for the audience at a CSC Annual Scientific Meeting, held at Leicester.
+The team involved in this painstaking work, the methodology and findings were presented by Andrew Smith, the highly respected Consultant Medical Microbiologist at the Glasgow Dental School.
 It was obvious from the reaction from the audience that it was "preaching to the converted" given the lack of surprise shown by the results.
-However there seemed to be more surprise, that this research had to be carried out in the first place!
+However there did seem to be surprise, that this research had to be carried out in the first place!

-More news will come on this and the implication that these findings will have in hopefully addressing the general confusion for the decontamination educators the dental team and purchasing decision makers as well as manufactures and suppliers!
+More news will come on this now that the paper has been published and the implication of these findings will now hopefully clear up the general confusion for the decontamination educators the dental team and purchasing decision makers as well as manufactures and suppliers!

 Are we being over regulated?
-Are we overloaded with just too much information and advice?
+Are we just overloaded with too much information and advice?
 Have you seen any ridiculous, obvious or even pointless signs?
-Let us all enjoy your findings with a few words or asimple photo you have seen; as above! email@example.com
+Let us all enjoy your findings with a few few words or a simple photo you have seen.